As your body ages, you can expect

 time, changes in the ear make high-frequency sounds harder to hear and changes

 in tone and speech less clear.
-These changes tend to accelerate after age
+These changes tend to speed up after age

 Vision.
 Most people in their 40s